-For FY2021, the Board has received written assurance from the Executive Chairman and the Acting CEO and CFO that, as at 30 June 2021, the Group's financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances.
+For FY2022, as the Acting CEO relinquished his role with effect from 6 October 2021 and was instead de-designated as Executive Director and CFO, the Board has received written assurance from the Executive Chairman and the Executive Director and CFO that, as at 30 June 2022, the Group's financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances.

-For FY2021, the Board has also received written assurance from the Acting CEO and CFO and the Executive Chairman, being the representative of KMP, that the system of internal controls (including financial, operational, compliance and information technology controls) and risk management systems in place were adequate and effective as at 30 June 2021 to address the risks that the Group considers relevant and material to its business operations.
+For FY2022, the Board has also received written assurance from the Executive Director and CFO and the Executive Chairman, being the representative of KMP, that the system of internal controls (including financial, operational, compliance and information technology controls) and risk management systems in place were adequate and effective as at 30 June 2022 to address the risks that the Group considers relevant and material to its business operations.

-Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, and reviews performed by the Management, various Board Committees and the Board, as well as the said assurance set out above, the Board is satisfied and the AC concurs with the Board that the Group's internal controls (including financial, operational, compliance and information technology controls) and risk management systems were adequate and effective as at 30 June 2021 to address the risks that the Group considers relevant and material to its business operations.
+Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, and reviews performed by the Management, various Board Committees and the Board, as well as the said assurance set out above, the Board is satisfied and the AC concurs with the Board that the Group's internal controls (including financial, operational, compliance and information technology controls) and risk management systems were adequate and effective as at 30 June 2022 to address the risks that the Group considers relevant and material to its business operations.